hjdhjd/homebridge-ratgdo/esphome/README.md

 >    * If the Ratgdo ESPHome webUI is unavailable, you'll need to either use the [ESPHome web dashboard](https://web.esphome.io) or the ESPHome tools to install the firmware and physical access to the Ratgdo.
 To do this:
 >      * Plug your Ratgdo to the machine you're working on using a USB cable.
 >      * Either use the [ESPHome web dashboard](https://web.esphome.io) or install the ESPHome tools if needed (e.g. on macOS `brew install esphome`).
->      * Download both the [homebridge-ratgdo-2024.12.2.bin](https://raw.githubusercontent.com/hjdhjd/homebridge-ratgdo/main/esphome/homebridge-ratgdo-2024.12.2.bin) and the [homebridge-ratgdo.yaml](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo.yaml) or the [homebridge-ratgdo32.yaml](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo.yaml) files, depending on which Ratgdo hardware variant you have.
+>      * Download both the [homebridge-ratgdo-2024.12.2.bin](https://raw.githubusercontent.com/hjdhjd/homebridge-ratgdo/main/esphome/homebridge-ratgdo-2024.12.2.bin) and the [homebridge-ratgdo.yaml](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo.yaml) or the [homebridge-ratgdo32-2024.12.2.bin](https://raw.githubusercontent.com/hjdhjd/homebridge-ratgdo/main/esphome/homebridge-ratgdo32-2024.12.2.bin) and [homebridge-ratgdo32.yaml](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo.yaml) files, depending on which Ratgdo hardware variant you have.
 >      * If you're using the ESPHome web dashboard, go through the steps to upload the firmware you downloaded in the previous step.
 >      * If you're using the ESPHome tools, run the following command: `esphome upload --file homebridge-ratgdo-2024.12.2.bin homebridge-ratgdo.yaml` or `esphome upload --file homebridge-ratgdo32-2024.12.2.bin homebridge-ratgdo32.yaml`, depending on which Ratgdo hardware variant you have.